A majorization-minimization approach to variable selection using spike and slab priors: The method

-Here $\widehat{\phi}^{(0)}=\widehat{\phi}_{j}^{(0)}$ for $j=1,2,\cdots,p$ since the term $\widehat{\phi}^{(0)}$ uses initial values $\beta_{j}^{(0)}=0$ for $j=1,2,\cdots,p$.
-The function $\psi(\kappa)$ is the threshold used in the soft-thresholding operator (\ref{13.1}).
-We carry out the inference procedure with values in the feasible region and look for which values of $\psi(\kappa)$ lead to the best performance measured by criteria such as the one used in ten fold cross validation or the Bayes factor.
-Under this approach estimated parameters can be seen as functions of $\kappa$ on the feasible region.
+and carry out parameter estimation under different values of $\psi (\kappa)$.
+Here we have assumed $\widehat{\phi}_{j}^{(0)}=\widehat{\phi }^{(0)}$ for $j=1,2,\ldots,p$.
+Note that by definition the term $\widehat{\phi}_{j}^{(0)}$ is a function of the initial value $\widehat {\beta}_{j}^{(0)}$.
+The function $\psi(\kappa)$ is the threshold used in the soft-thresholding scheme (\ref{131}).
+We carry out the parameter estimation with values in the feasible region and look for which values of $\psi(\kappa)$ lead to the best performance measured by criteria such as ten fold cross validation or the Bayes factor.
+Under this approach, estimated parameters can be seen as functions of $\kappa $ on the feasible region.
 Given different values of $\kappa$, curve-like paths for estimated parameters can be obtained.
-The main reason we adopt this "whole-path" fitting strategy is that the optimization procedure may get stuck at some stationary points.
-To explain this, note that we need an initial value $\widehat{\phi}_{j}^{(1)}$ to run the iteration scheme (\ref{12}).
-By definition, $\widehat{\phi}_{j}^{(1)}$ is a function of $\widehat{\beta}_{j}^{(1)}$, which by definition, is a function of $\psi(\kappa)$.
-As pointed out by Cand\'es et al. \cite{candesetal08} and Mazumder et al. \cite{mazumderetal09}, different $\widehat{\phi}_{j}^{(1)}$ may lead to different solutions for the minimizer.
-Under this situation a global minimum may not be guaranteed.
-By using the strategy given above, we can run the iteration scheme (\ref{12}) with a large number of possible values of $\widehat{\phi}_{j}^{(1)}$, therefore eliminating the possibility that the solution is stuck at some local minima. \\ \\ In addition, the reason we do not directly specify a feasible region for $\kappa$ but rather the function $\psi(\kappa)$ is because the threshold $\psi(\kappa)$ is non-linear in $\kappa$.
-If the function had been derived from a specified region for $\kappa$, there would have been wide and non-equal gaps between discretized values of $\psi(\kappa)$.
-As implied in the soft-thresholding operator representation (\ref{13.1}), a large positive or negative increment in $\psi(\kappa)$ might lead to a sudden decrease or increase in the number of selected covariates.
-One way to stabilize the estimation procedure is to steadily decrease (or increase) the value of $\psi(\kappa)$. \\ \\ Moreover, although we only specify the feasible region for $\psi(\kappa)$, we can still obtain $\kappa$ by using the following calibration strategy.
-To begin the strategy, we fix $\sigma^{2}$ and $\lambda$ first.
-Note that the minimum requirement to include a covariate in the model is that $\max_{j}|\sum_{i=1}^{n}x_{ij}y_{i}|$ should be greater than $\psi(\kappa)$.
-Assume $\max_{j}|\sum_{i=1}^{n}x_{ij}y_{i}|$ is upper bounded by constant $C^{*}$.
-A feasible region for $\psi(\kappa)$ is defined as $[0,C^{*}]$.
-For an arbitrary $c^{*}\in[0,C^{*}]$, the corresponding $\kappa^{*}$ for $\psi(\kappa^{*})=c^{*}$ is given by
+The main reason we adopt this ``whole-path'' fitting strategy is that the optimization procedure may get stuck in some stationary points.
+It can occur in a situation in which we need an initial value $\widehat{\phi }_{j}^{(1)}$ to run the iteration scheme (\ref{12}).
+By definition, $\widehat{\phi}_{j}^{(1)}$ is a function of $\widehat{\beta }_{j}^{(1)}$, which by definition, is a function of $\psi(\kappa)$.
+As pointed out by Cand\'{e}s et al.~\cite{candesetal08} and Mazumder et al.~\cite{mazumderetal09}, different $\widehat{\phi}_{j}^{(1)}$ may lead to different solutions for the minimizer.
+Under this situation, a global minimum may not be guaranteed.
+By using the strategy given above, we can run the iteration scheme (\ref{12}) with a large number of possible values of~$\widehat{\phi}_{j}^{(1)}$, therefore eliminating the possibility that the solution is stuck in some local minima.